genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_dbmon.md

 ### Delete rows

-If you would like to delete a row from a table manually using DbMon, then you should use the `delete` or `deleteWhere`.
-Note that to perform a delete operation, you must run `writeMode` to enable the write mode.
+To delete a row from a table manually using DbMon, use the `delete` or `deleteWhere` command. before you perform a delete operation, you must run `writeMode` to enable write mode.

 #### Delete

-If you use the `delete` command, it will delete the selected record in the selected table.
-Here is an example of how to use `delete`, it is deleting the last record in the **TRADE** table:
+Use the `delete` command to delete the selected record in the selected table.
+The example below deletes the last record in the **TRADE** table:

 ```javascript
 DbMon:TRADE>writeMode